|

 The charity recommends households test their smoke alarms at least once every month and that households take just a few seconds to build this task into their routine at home.

 “Fires don’t discriminate,” added Capanna.
 “Many people affected by fire often tell us they simply didn’t think something like this could happen to them, which is why it’s so important households take just a few seconds to test their smoke alarms.
-It’s also vital to consider if are enough smoke alarms in the home.
+It’s also vital to consider if there are enough smoke alarms in the home.
 It’s important to make sure alarms are positioned in areas within the home where a fire could start.
 There should be at least one smoke alarm on every floor of the property.
 The more alarms, the earlier the warning will be depending on where in the home a fire starts.”

 Lucky escape